The Confederation Lounge

 *Hours may vary during holidays.

-Tempt your pallet by looking at our current Confederation Lounge Menu and pair your meal with the perfect cocktail from our enhanced Confederation Lounge Cocktail Menu.
+Tempt your palate by looking at our current Confederation Lounge Menu and pair your meal with the perfect cocktail from our enhanced Confederation Lounge Cocktail Menu.

 The Confederation Lounge is a non-smoking facility.

 A Brief History of The Confederation Lounge:

 Since The Fairmont Hotel Macdonald opened its doors in 1915, the beckoning atmosphere of The Confederation Lounge has always charmed our guests.
 A striking detail of the lounge is the 18-foot wide and nine-foot high Fathers of Confederation reproduction above the fireplace.

 The portrait, painted by Frederick Challener, is a copy of the Robert Harris original which hung in the Parliament Buildings in Ottawa until 1916, when it was lost in a fire.
 In 1962, the painting became the centre of controversy when experts debated both the completion date of this and another Challener copy of the Fathers of Confederation (which hangs in Ontario's Queen's Park legislature building in Toronto) and about the issue of whether or not they were originals or copies.
 A solution to this debate has never been reached since the Harris original is no longer available.*